 - Clone stage

-- Foliar feeding is the most effective method of providing nutrients to clone as they aren’t rooted.
+- Foliar feeding is the most effective method of providing nutrients to clones as they aren’t rooted.
 Clones need nutrients to develop roots and prevent yellowing of leaves.

 - To increase yield and quality